Volley Week logo

 Regers – Nikolov duel: individual victory for the Bulgarian and a new twist in the battle for No. 1 scorer in Serie A1

-The battle for the top scorer title in Italy is becoming one of the most interesting individual competitions in Serie A1, and the name of Aleksandar Nikolov is increasingly convincingly at its center.
-The Bulgarian international from Cucine Lube Civitanova is only two points behind leader Ferre Reggers, and with one less match played, missed due to accumulated red cards.
+The battle for the top scorer title in Italy is becoming one of the most interesting individual competitions in Serie A1, and at its center, the name of Aleksandar Nikolov stands increasingly convincingly.
+The Bulgarian international from Cucine Lube Civitanova is only two points behind leader Ferre Reggers, and with a game less, missed due to accumulated red cards.

 A decisive moment in this competition was the direct clash between Lube and Allianz Milano, in which Nikolov not only helped his team but also won the individual duel against his direct competitor for the top scorer position.